JuliaConcurrent/Julio.jl/src/docs/spawn!.md

 Run a function `f` with arguments `args` inside a task managed by the task group `tg`.

-Input and output handles of channel passed via `args` are automatically opened before scheduling the task and closed before the task ends.

 See [`Julio.withtaskgroup`](@ref).

 ## Example